 COMMUNITY FOUNDATION OF HENDERSON COUNTY-Academic scholarships are open to students pursuing community college, college or university degrees.
 Scholarships are primarily for students who are graduating or have graduated from high schools within Henderson County, N.C., and include home school and private school graduates.
 Students must apply for this scholarship directly through the Community Foundation Scholarship Page.

 ALPHA SIGMA LAMBDA SCHOLARSHIP – Any student at an institution that has an Alpha Sigma Lambda Chapter and who has achieved the following criteria may apply (Student does not have to be a member of the local Alpha Sigma Lambda chapter to apply):

-Application packets are available HERE.
+Application packets can be found on the Alpha Sigma Lambda website.
 Completed application packets are generally due by the end of April.
 Exact deadline dates are determined each year and will be noted in the application materials.
 Only Chapter Councilors may forward application packets to the Home Office after verifying your GPA, completed hours at the institution, and other required information.
 You may not forward your own packets.